- Support & Service

 Precision components like a cozy temperature and low humidity for optimal performance.
 We have developed dedicated cooling mechanisms and use temperature compensated components to offer a wide operating range.
 A climate chamber is used to validate our specified (and extended) operating ranges.
 This way we can ensure, that our DEWETRON products can be used on a Swedish ice lake as well as in Nevada’s desert.
 Temperature and humidity influences from storing and transport are also simulated.

 Reference: 60068-2-1, 60068-2-2, 60068-2-14, 60068-2-30, 60068-2-78

-On the one hand it is necessary to protect the sensitive electronics from outside influences such as water, dust and rigid objects.
+On the one hand, it is necessary to protect sensitive electronics from outside influences such as water, dust, and rigid objects.
 On the other hand, there may be hazardous voltages inside a device’s housing, that might be harmful if touched.
 Ingress Protection (IP) classes specify the level of protection a given housing provides.
-We use test fingers, rods, dust and water spray/shower chambers to check for IP class.
+We use test fingers, rods, dust and water spray, or shower chambers to check for IP class.

 Reference: EN 60529

 Every electric device introduced to the market must comply with all safety regulations in the target region.
 The European Low Voltage Directive (LVD) and the safety standards of the IEC/EN 61010 series (safety requirements for electrical equipment for measurement, control, and laboratory use) serve as a basis for all tests.
 In addition to our internal testing, we collaborate with an independent accredited lab for safety testing.

 Reference: EN 61010-1, EN 61010-2-30, EN-60950, EN 61558-1